What is LASIK Surgery?

 Benefits of Blade-Free LASIK

 Whether you have nearsightedness, farsightedness or astigmatism, your cornea (the surface of your eye) is not focusing light appropriately onto your retina.
 This causes blurred vision.
 Our LASIK surgeons, Drs.
-David Kleiman, Anthony Evangelista, Kelly Frasier and Loan Ramsey use the latest, most advanced laser technology – including the WaveLight EX500 and ViSX CustomVue Star S4 lasers – to correct the focal point of your cornea by reshaping the corneal surface.
+David Kleiman, Anthony Evangelista, Kelly Frasier and Loan Ramsey use the latest, most advanced laser technology – including the WaveLight EX500, ViSX CustomVue Star S4, and Contoura Vision lasers – to correct the focal point of your cornea by reshaping the corneal surface.

 Our Blade-Free LASIK is not one-size-fits-all vision correction.
 It is specifically designed to offer the utmost precision to give you a customized procedure that fits your unique eyes.
 This personalized approach gives way to better accuracy, resulting in improved visual outcomes for each patient.

 Your comfort and safety are our priority.
 With advanced femtosecond laser technology, the steps that were traditionally performed with a blade are now completed with a laser, allowing for a faster, safer procedure with more predictable results and shorter recovery.

 Many of our patients enjoy 20/20 vision or better without wearing glasses or contacts shortly after getting Blade-Free LASIK.
 Additionally, most return to normal activities, including driving and working on a computer, just one day following their procedure.

 LASIK surgery is a top pick for most people looking to get rid of their glasses.
 However, it is not for everyone.
 In order to safely undergo LASIK surgery, you must: